borealbirds/QPAD/README.md

 ## Use

-Functions to calculate QPAD offsets are available in the [`wildrtrax`](https://github.com/ABbiodiversity/wildRtrax) R package or the [`qpad offsets`] repository(https://github.com/borealbirds/qpad-offsets).
+Functions to calculate QPAD offsets are available in the [`wildrtrax`](https://github.com/ABbiodiversity/wildRtrax) R package or the [`qpad offsets`](https://github.com/borealbirds/qpad-offsets) repository.

 ## Report a problem